umich-hist-399/campus-histories/blurbs/arch.md

 {% include figure.html class="img-center" width="50%" caption="The Arch, 1921" src="/images/arch-6.jpg" %}

+## There is something for everybody with this Arch

 - Built in 1904 as part of the new engineering building, later renamed ‘West Engineering’ on the southeast corner of the original campus ('New Engineering Building')
 - Over the years, the Arch has been named the "Denison Archway", the "Engineering Arch" and the solely the "Arch." ('New Engineering Building")
 - Named after [Charles Denison](https://umich-hist-399.github.io/campus-histories/essays/um-expansion-east), an engineering professor at the time who recognized the need to build an arch in order to accommodate the Diag.